-The second bit of news (and some of you already know this) is that I will be charging for this next book.
+After several years of writing and publishing stories for free, I am beginning to charge for some of my book.
 I've thought very hard on this and feel, at this point in my life, it is what I need to do.

 The reason for the shift is three fold.
 First, I'm getting very close to retirement and with changes in the economy my nice pension might not stretch as far as it would have a few years ago.
 The other day the newscast was predicting 30-40% increase in electricity rates in the next few years.
 Yikes!
 I need to be able to afford to plug in my laptop!
 And sometimes I wonder if the good Lord is saying, "You fool!
 I gave you this opportunity to make some money so you wouldn't go without in your old age.
 Why aren't you taking it?!?!"
 LOL